Beacon technology has completely revolutionized both business and marketing.

-The good news is that most manufacturers have put measures in place to prevent this from happening.
+The good news is most manufacturers have put measures in place to prevent this from happening.

-Perhaps the shining selling point of beacons is their ability to reliably target mobile devices inside buildings.
+Perhaps the best selling point of beacons is their ability to reliably target mobile devices inside buildings.

 While GPS is great for location tracking in general, and Wi-Fi comes with all the benefits of cell towers, they aren’t quite as precise as beacon technology when it comes to targeting consumers in-store, in specific areas, and in front of specific products.

-Wi-Fi only has a range of about 46 meters when used indoors and NFC (near field communication) can only operate well within a range of about 4 centimeters.
+Wi-Fi only has a range of about 46 meters when used indoors, and NFC (near field communication) can only operate well within a range of about four centimeters.